 Is there a fee to apply for a work permit online?

-What if I cannot afford the renewal fee?
+What if I cannot afford the work permit fee?

-If you are not able to pay the fee to renew your work permit, you can request a fee waiver.
+If you are applying to renew a work permit as an asylum seeker and you are unable to pay the total amount, you can request a fee waiver for a portion of the fee.
 However, you cannot request a fee waiver using the standard online work permit application described above.
-Instead, you must submit your application by mail, or submit your application through a different online process.
-You can find instructions for requesting a fee waiver here
+Instead, you must submit your application by mail.
+You can find instructions for requesting a fee waiver here.

 If you are planning to request a fee waiver, we recommend that you submit your renewal application at least 6 months before the expiration date so that you have time to re-apply if your fee waiver is rejected.
 It usually takes the government longer to process work permit applications with fee waivers.